HEATlab/Prob-in-Ctrl/README.md

 #### relax.py
 Using the routines from `algorithm.py` and `LP.py`, defines various different ways of selecting "maximal" subintervals.
 ##### Description
-The approaches for computing subintervals in the strong controllability case involve using solutiosn from some LPs.
+The approaches for computing subintervals in the strong controllability case involve using solutions from some LPs.
 In the dynamic controllability case, the main approach implemented is the `optimalRelax` function, which is a very straightforward algorithm (with `O(k*log k)` complexity, if `k` is the number of edges in the conflict) that finds the true maximum subintervals (in the sense of maximizing resulting volume while ensuring the conflict is resolved).

 #### stn/stn.py